What is Telegraph

 * Chain-to-Chain: It acts as a secure message bridge, allowing smart contracts on one chain to trigger execution on another (e.g., Ethereum $$\leftrightarrow$$ Arbitrum).

-* Chain-to-Subnet: It extends this bridge to off-chain compute, connecting EVM "Ports" directly to Bittensor Subnets for AI inference.
+* Chain-to-Intelligence: It extends this bridge to off-chain intelligence providers – connecting EVM "Ports" to Bittensor subnets, open-source models, APIs, and other verified inference sources.

 * The Mechanic: The Rail executes a 4-step loop for every signal: